globerhofer/HIPAA-policies/README.md

-# Catalyze HIPAA Compliance Policies
+# Datica HIPAA Compliance Policies

 HIPAA compliance is complicated, but it doesn't have to be.
-Catalyze helps relieve the technical burden with our HIPAA-compliant cloud computing platform and solutions for healthcare.
+Datica helps relieve the technical burden with our HIPAA-compliant cloud computing platform and solutions for healthcare.

 In an effort to make compliance as easy as possible for companies working with protected health information (PHI), we decided to open source our company policies.